Young Lions FC

-Young Lions Football Club, commonly known as Young Lions, is a Singaporean developmental football club that competes in the Singapore Premier League.
-The team is under the direct control of the Football Association of Singapore.
-The Young Lions are one of the few football clubs in the world which place an age restriction on team members while playing in a top-flight professional league.
+Young Lions Football Club, commonly known as Young Lions, is a developmental football club based in Kallang, Singapore, which competes in the Singapore Premier League.
+The team is under the control of the Football Association of Singapore.

+Young Lions are one of the few football clubs in the world made up of young Singaporean footballers serving their compulsory two-year national service, which places an age restriction on team members while playing in a top-flight professional league.
+Players are on loan from several local Singapore Premier League clubs, and would spend two years with the side before returning.

-The Young Lions plays their league matches at the Jurong West Stadium.
-Their best S.League finish was third, which they achieved in 2004 and 2006.
+Young Lions play their home matches at the Jalan Besar Stadium.
+Their best league finish was third, which they achieved in 2004 and 2006.

-Goal
+History

 By entering the Young Lions into the S.League, the FAS hopes to expose young players to top-level competition, thus helping to prepare them for international tournaments such as the Southeast Asian Games.
 While the bulk of the Young Lions squad is made up of members of Singapore's national under-23 team, the club also takes in promising young foreign players (e.g. Luka Savić).
 However, foreign players are normally only recruited into the Young Lions squad if they could potentially change their nationality to Singaporean and be eligible to play international football for Singapore at some point in the future.

 Malaysian domestic competition

 In 2011, the Football Association of Singapore and the Football Association of Malaysia reached an agreement that would see greater cooperation between the two nations.
-One of the intended avenues will see Young Lions play in the Malaysian Super League and Malaysia Cup from 2012 onwards, the first time a Singaporean team has participated in Malaysian domestic football since Singapore won the 1994 M-League and Malaysia Cup double.
-Although the new Singapore team will have the existing Young Lions set up at its core, the squad will be permitted up to five local players over the age of 14–16 players, as well as a number of overseas players in accordance with the quota set out by the rules of the Malaysian competitions the team will play in.

-Ultimately though, a new team was created for the Malaysia league: the LionsXII, while Young Lions remained in the S.League.
+One of the intended avenues would see Young Lions play in the Malaysian Super League and Malaysia Cup from 2012.
+The squad will be permitted up to five local players over the age of 14–16 players, as well as a number of overseas players in accordance with the quota set out by the rules of the Malaysian competitions.
+Ultimately, a new team was created, the LionsXII, while the Young Lions remained in the S.League.